 Abstract The aggregation of many independent estimates can outperform the most accurate individual judgment.
 This centenarian finding, popularly known as the ‘wisdom of crowds’, has been applied to problems ranging from the diagnosis of cancer to financial forecasting.
 It is widely believed that social influence undermines collective wisdom by reducing the diversity of opinions within … Continue reading Aggregated Knowledge From a Small Number of Debates Outperforms the Wisdom of Large Crowds Joaquin Navajas, Tamara Niella, Gerry Garbulsky, Bahador Bahrami and Mariano Sigman (December 2018)

-How and why we reason | Hugo Mercier Hugo Mercier’s central question is: ‘Do we discuss with each other just to be right, or to actually reason with one another?’
+Hugo Mercier’s central question is: ‘Do we discuss with each other just to be right, or to actually reason with one another?’
 Hugo states that we discuss to persuade others and to judge arguments.
-By listening to what others have to say, we can evaluate our own … Continue reading How and Why We Reason Hugo Mercier (2015)
+By listening to what others have to say, we can evaluate our own thoughts and get to know if we or … Continue reading How and Why We Reason Hugo Mercier (2015)

 Gurteen Knowledge Blog May 7, 2021, 15:34I recently came across a fascinating theory concerning the evolution of human reason known as “The Argumentative Theory of Human Reason”.
 However, I prefer to use the term “theory of social reasoning” or simply “social reasoning”.
 The theory proposes that the primary function of reason is not to improve our … Continue reading Social Reasoning The Argumentative Theory of Human Reason